-The college is an active partner in multidisciplinary campus-wide programs which foster scientific synergy and collaboration and facilitate the “bench to bedside” transfer of therapies.
-Some of the Centers and Institutes that tap talent from the health sciences and many other disciplines include:
+The college is an active partner in multidisciplinary campuswide programs that foster scientific synergy and collaboration and facilitate the “bench to bedside” transfer of therapies.
+Some of the centers and institutes that tap talent from the health sciences and many other disciplines include:

 UF Genetics Institute

 Scientists united under the umbrella of the UF Genetics Institute have been delving into the genetic codes of a host of living things.
 UF researchers associated with the Powell Gene Therapy Center already are national leaders in studying how to use gene therapy — replacing or altering defective genes with healthy genes to treat diseases such as cystic fibrosis, high blood pressure and Parkinson’s disease.

 UF Health Cancer Center